-1. The type of report the auditor issued on whether the financial statements audited were prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) was: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 2. losed: Significant deficiency(ies)?
+1. The type of report the auditor issued on whether the financial statements audited were prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) was: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 2.
+The independent auditor's report on internal control over financial reporting disclosed: Significant deficiency(ies)?
 Yes None Reported Material weakness(es)?
 Yes ⊠ No 3.
 Noncompliance considered material to the financial statements was disclosed by the audit?
 Yes ⊠ No Fed eral Awards 4.
-The independent auditor's report on internal control over compliar awards programs disclosed: nce for major fo ederal Significant deficiency(ies)?
+The independent auditor's report on internal control over compliance for major federal awards programs disclosed: Significant deficiency(ies)?
 Yes None Reported Material weakness(es)?
 Yes ⊠ No 5.
-The opinions expressed in the independent auditor's report on compliance for major federal programs were: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 6.
+The opinions expressed in the independent auditor's report on compliance for major fee programs were: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 6.
 The audit disclosed findings required to be reported by 2 CFR 200.516(a)? ☐ Yes ⊠ No